 The course may be completed in three years of full-time study.
 The first year is taken in common with BArch students.
 In each of the following three sessions an approved special research programme is undertaken followed by a research project in the final session.
 A selection of subjects is taken from those offered by the School of Architecture with the option of subjects totalling up to forty five credit points from outside the School.
-Specializations are provided in the fields of architectural computing, heritage studies, architectural technology, and interior design.
+Specialisations are provided in the fields of architectural computing, heritage studies and architectural technology.

-General Education subjects totalling twenty credit points must be taken during the course.
+General Education subjects totalling 30 credit points must be taken during the course.